Nadia-Kadri/RCFit7/README.md

 Future iterations of this project will include:

-- Movies about particular countries, built by a text analysis tool, specifically Google’s Natural Language Machine Learning API to pattern match through movie summaries
+- Mobile interface for users.
-- Ratings and reviews by users
+- Users and trainers receiving notifications about upcoming classes they signed up for.
-- Share movie recommendations
+- Payment feature for users through [Stripe](https://stripe.com/docs) or [Square](https://developer.squareup.com/us/en) APIs.
-- Where to watch particular movies on streaming apps
+- Share user classes to social media.

 ---